MikeTheCanuck/assignment9/README.md

 # assignment9

-This fifth edit enables me to test against Travis
+This sixth edit still enables me to test against Travis (as insane as this repetition might feel inside my noggin)